Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Measured optical response in zero field

-The fitted response functions, $\sigma_1(\omega)$ and $\varepsilon_1 (\omega)$ (parameters reported in supplemental online materials) are shown in the middle and bottom panels of Fig. 1(a), respectively.
+The fitted response functions, $\sigma_1(\omega)$ and $\varepsilon_1 (\omega)$ (parameters reported in Appendix C) are shown in the middle and bottom panels of Fig. \ref{fig:conductivity}(a), respectively.
 A linearly increasing $\sigma_1(\omega)$ is expected from the IBTs of an ideal 3D-Dirac cone above the transition onset frequency.
 Linear behavior is observed between 6 and 25 meV, suggesting the existence of an IBT onset energy below 6 meV.
-In an ideal Dirac cone, the $\omega_{onset}$ of an IBT is $\omega^{ideal}_{onset} = 2E_F / \hbar$, where $E_F$ is the difference in energy between the chemical potential and the node.
-The Fermi energy of the related Weyl node is therefore less than $\sim 3$ meV.
-This is consistent with reported Fermi levels in W2, whereas that of W1 is much larger.\cite{LeeBansil2015,arnold2016} A change in slope is observed near 25 meV, which arises from the onset of IBTs in W1.
-Since anisotropies between the valence and conduction bands in TaAs can reduce the $\omega_{onset}$ below the $\omega^{ideal}_{onset}$,\cite{LeeBansil2015,arnold2016} and incorporating estimates of the degree of anisotropy in W1 from band structure calculations,\cite{LeeBansil2015,arnold2016} an $\omega_{onset}$ of 25 meV translates into a W1 Weyl node position which is 15 meV below the Fermi level.
-Therefore, considering that W1 is about 13 meV lower in energy than W2, the W1 and W2 nodes of our sample is 15 meV and $\sim 2$ meV below the Fermi level, respectively, agreeing with other experimental results. \cite{XuScience2015,yang2015weyl,Lv2015,arnold2016} Above 25 meV, $\sigma_1$ remains unchanged with increasing frequency, suggesting a strong frequency roll-off of the $\sigma_1$ contributions from the Weyl states.
+In an ideal Dirac cone, the $\omega_{onset}$ of an IBT is $\omega^{ideal}_{onset} = 2\left|E_F\right|/ \hbar$, where $E_F$ is the difference in energy between the chemical potential and the node.
+In asymmetric systems such as ours: if $E_F>0$, $\omega_{onset}$ is shifted below (above) $2E_F/\hbar$ if the Fermi velocity of the conduction band is larger (smaller) than that of the valence band, though must always be greater than $E_F/\hbar$.
+Since no onset freqeuncy is observed in the data down to 6 meV, the Fermi level is necessarily below this energy.
+Considering that the W2 pocket valence band-conduction band asymmetry is not severe \cite{LeeBansil2015,arnold2016}, the estimated Fermi level is less than $\sim 3$ meV above the node.
+This is consistent with reported Fermi levels in W2, whereas that of W1 is much larger \cite{LeeBansil2015,arnold2016}.
+A change in slope of $\sigma_1(\omega)$ is observed near 25 meV, which arises from the onset of IBTs in W1.
+Incorporating estimates of the degree of anisotropy in W1 from band structure calculations \cite{LeeBansil2015,arnold2016}, an onset frequency of 25 meV translates into a W1 Weyl node position that is $\sim$15 meV below the Fermi level.
+Therefore, considering that W1 is about 13 meV lower in energy than W2, the W1 and W2 nodes of our sample is 15 meV and $\sim 2$ meV below the Fermi level, respectively, agreeing with other experimental results \cite{XuScience2015,yang2015weyl,Lv2015,arnold2016}.
+Above 25 meV, $\sigma_1$ remains unchanged with increasing frequency, suggesting a strong frequency roll-off of the $\sigma_1$ contributions from the Weyl states.
 This is attributed to the band curvature effects since intersecting pairs of Weyl states merge and form a (Lifshitz) gap, which is predicted to be $\sim 50$ meV for W1 and $\sim 80$ meV for W2.
-IBTs near the saddle point between the Weyl points are expected to have reduced optical transition matrix elements, causing the observed frequency roll-off of the conductivity.\cite{Jenkins2016}
+IBTs near the saddle point between the Weyl points are expected to have reduced optical transition matrix elements, causing the observed frequency roll-off of the conductivity \cite{Jenkins2016}.